Hairy cell leukemia: First-line therapy

-Cladribine (2CDA) and pentostatin (DCF) are the two most common first-line therapies.
-They both belong to a class of medications called purine analogs, which have mild side effects compared to traditional chemotherapy regimens.
+Purine analogs such as cladribine and pentostatin are the first-line therapies for HCL.
+Purine analogs are very effective in the treatment of HCL, achieving remission rates of 80-90%; with remission being defined as normal or near normal blood counts, no palpable splenomegaly and no hairy cells on bone marrow biopsy or peripheral blood without immunostaining, or minimal hairy cells with immunostaining (known as measurable residual disease).
+The benefits of treating measurable residual disease are not well established.
+The median relapse free time for purine analogs is greater than 10 years.
+The possible side effects of purine analogs include rash, fever, neutropenia, infections and a low T-cell counts (especially CD4+ T-cells).
+Purine analogs may cause immunosuppression over time and should not be used if the patients have an active infection.

+Rituximab, the anti-CD20 monoclonal antibody, may be added to purine analogs during initial treatment and is associated with increasing the remission rate to nearly 100%.
+Purine analogs may be restarted in those with relapsed disease, with or without rituximab.

-Cladribine can be administered by injection under the skin, by infusion over a few hours into a vein (inravenous - IV), or by a pump worn by the patient that provides a slow drip into a vein, 24 hours a day for 7 days.
+Cladribine can be administered by injection under the skin, by infusion over a few hours into a vein (intravenous - IV), or by a pump worn by the patient that provides a slow drip into a vein throughout the day.
 Most patients receive cladribine by IV infusion once a day for five to seven days, but more patients are being given the option of taking this drug once a week for six weeks.
 The different dosing schedules used with cladribine are roughly equally effective and safe.
 Relatively few patients have significant side effects other than fatigue and a high fever caused by the cancer cells dying, although complications such as infection and acute kidney failure have been seen.
 Pentostatin is chemically similar to cladribine, and has a similar success rate and side effect profile, but it is always given over a much longer period of time, usually one dose by IV infusion every two weeks for 3–6 months.

 During the weeks following treatment, the patients' immune systems are severely weakened, but their bone marrow will begin to produce normal blood cells again.
 Treatment often results in long-term remission.
-About 85% of patients achieve a complete response from treatment with either cladribine or pentostatin, and another 10% receive some benefit from these drugs, although no permanent cure for this disease is known.
-If the cancer cells return, the treatment may be repeated and should again result in remission, although the odds of success decline with repeated treatment.
-Remission lengths vary significantly, from one year to more than twenty years.
-The median patient can expect a treatment-free interval of about ten years.
+If the cancer cells return, the treatment may be repeated and should again result in remission, although the treatment response may decline with repeated treatment.

-2-Chlorodeoxyadenosine (Cladribine) induced complete responses in patients with hairy cell leukemia resistant to DCF, suggesting a lack of cross-resistance.
-Also, 2-CdA is not prohibitively toxic in patients intolerant of DCF (Pentostatin).
+Cladribine induced complete responses in patients with hairy cell leukemia resistant to pentostatin, suggesting a lack of cross-resistance..

 Second-line therapy

-If a patient is resistant to either cladribine or pentostatin, then second-line therapy is pursued.
+If a patient is resistant to either cladribine or pentostatin, or in those with relapsed disease, then second-line therapy is pursued.